reactioncommerce/reaction-docs/public-docs/how-to-extend-graphql-with-remote-schema.md

 title: How To: Extend GraphQL with Remote Schema Delegation
 ---

-If you have an external service providing a GraphQL interface and you would like to make it available via the main reaction GraphQL API, here's how to do it.
-For this example, we'll use the public sample Pokemon GraphQL API from `https://graphql-pokemon.now.sh`.
+If you have an external service providing a GraphQL interface and you would like to make it available via the main Reaction GraphQL API, here's how to do it.
+For this example, we'll use the [public sample Pokemon GraphQL API](https://github.com/lucasbento/graphql-pokemon) from `https://graphql-pokemon.now.sh`.

 ## Export your service's schema

-You can use the `get-graphql-schema` command line utility from npm to generate the Schema Definition Language (SDL) text file you need.
+Use the [`get-graphql-schema`](https://www.npmjs.com/package/get-graphql-schema) command line utility from npm to generate the Schema Definition Language (SDL) text file you need.

 ```sh
 cat <<EOF | docker run --interactive node bash > pokemon.graphql